deejaygraham/deejaygraham.github.io/_posts/2018-02-05-langtons-ant-for-microbit.md

 published: true
 ---

-Another cellular automata that I've only just heard about is <a href="https://en.wikipedia.org/wiki/Langton's_ant">Langton's Ant</a>.
+Another example of cellular automata that I've only just discovered is <a href="https://en.wikipedia.org/wiki/Langton's_ant">Langton's Ant</a>.

 It's a tiny program that obeys a couple of simple rules and draws some really very interesting patterns that look for all the world like there is an intelligence behind the process, guiding it.